AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/task-information/planned-hours.md

 </table>

 &#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
-Planned Hours in the Details section Finding the Planned Hours in the Details sectionis identical for tasks, issues, and projects.
+Planned Hours in the Details section Finding the Planned Hours in the Details  section is identical for tasks, issues, and projects.

 To locate the Planned Hours value on the Details  section  of a task:

 1. Go to a task for which you want to review the Planned Hours.
-1. Click Task Details in the left panel.
+1. Click **Task Details** in the left panel.
-1. Click the Overview area and notice the Planned Hours value.
+1. Click the **Overview** area and notice the Planned Hours value.
 This value represents the time it would take the user assigned to the task to complete it.

 ### Planned Hours when editing a task or issue